Level-set based design of Wang tiles for modelling complex microstructures: Wang tiles

 \subsection{Edge- vs. vertex-based tile definitions}

-Complementary to the edge-based specification introduced above, Wang tiles can be defined through vertex codes.
-Unlike the original setting, the vertex-based definition allows for a direct control of tile states across vertices, preventing from pronounced repetitiveness when a visually distinctive microstructural feature falls to the vertex region~\citep{cohen_wang_2003}.
+Complementary to the edge-based specification introduced above, Wang tiles can be defined using vertex codes.
+Unlike the standard edge-based definition, the vertex-based definition allows for direct control of tile states across vertices, preventing pronounced repetitiveness when a visually distinctive microstructural feature falls into the vertex region~\citep{cohen_wang_2003}.
 To avoid this \enquote{corner problem}, \citet{cohen_wang_2003} proposed marking the tile vertices with an additional set of codes, essentially overlaying two tile set definitions.
-Subsequently, \citet{lagae_alternative_2006} retained only vertex codes, reporting superior spectral properties of assembled patterns compared to the edge-based sets of the same cardinality.
+Subsequently, \citet{lagae_alternative_2006} retained only vertex codes, reporting superior spectral properties for assembled patterns compared to edge-based sets with the same cardinality.

-Albeit the two definitions yield the same cardinality of tiles ($C^4$) in the complete set, i.e. set that contains all combinations of $C$~codes, they differ when it comes to minimal stochastic sets, i.e. sets that contain at least two tiles for each admissible code combination of already placed neighbouring tiles ($2C^2$ for edge-based sets vs. $2C^3$ in the case of vertex-based ones).
-The difference is further pronounced in three dimensions: a full face-defined set contains $C^6$ cubes compared to $C^8$ cubes in a vertex-defined set.
-Theoretically, Wang cubes can be also defined with edges codes in three dimensions; however, the cardinality exceeds both the face- and vertex-based definitions without any known benefits.
+Albeit the two definitions yield the same cardinality of tiles ($C^4$) in the complete set, i.e. the set that contains all combinations of $C$~codes, they differ when it comes to minimal stochastic sets, i.e. sets that contain at least two tiles for each admissible code combination of already placed neighbouring tiles ($2C^2$ for edge-based sets vs. $2C^3$ in the case of vertex-based ones).
+The difference is even more pronounced in three dimensions: a full face-defined set contains $C^6$ cubes compared to $C^8$ cubes in a vertex-defined set.
+Theoretically, Wang cubes can be also defined with edge codes in three dimensions; however, cardinality exceeds both the face- and vertex-based definitions without any known benefits.

 Mapping vertex-defined tiles\footnote{The same procedure holds also for Wang cubes, where four vertices define one face code.} to the original definition is straightforward: two vertex codes define one edge code.
 Hence all the above-mentioned design and assembly procedures directly apply to the vertex-based definition as well.
 In fact, the mapping provides an effortless way to produce a minimal stochastic edge-defined set with equal occurrence probability of each tile, the set characteristics sought for in~\cite{novak_microstructural_2013}.
-On the other hand, because the mapping is injective only, it is not possible to map an edge-defined set to a vertex-based one in general.
+On the other hand, because the mapping is injective only, it is generally not possible to map an edge-defined set to a vertex-based one.